-If you’re planning a trip to Rome in 2025, the Trevi Fountain will almost certainly be one of your first stops.
+If you’re planning a trip to Rome in 2026, the Trevi Fountain will almost certainly be one of your first stops.

 But this year, things are different.
-Due to record tourism numbers — especially for the Jubilee — new Trevi Fountain access rules, visiting hours, and managed flow systems have been introduced to protect the monument and improve the visitor experience.
+Due to record tourism numbers — especially for the Jubilee — new Trevi Fountain access rules, entry fees, visiting hours, and managed flow systems have been introduced to protect the monument and improve the visitor experience.

 Here’s everything you need to know before you visit.

-What’s New at the Trevi Fountain in 2025?
+What’s New at the Trevi Fountain in 2026?

 From 9:00 AM to 9:00 PM, access to the fountain is now regulated.
 Only about 400 visitors are allowed in the main viewing area at once.
 Entry is through the central stairs, and exit is via Via dei Crociferi, following a monitored one-way system.